LdDl/rust-road-traffic/README.md

 :--------------------------------:|:--------------------------------:
 <img src="data/without-line.gif" width="320"> | <img src="data/with-line.gif" width="320">

-_But what is the point to have optional virtual for zone?
-Why just not use either line or zone?_
+_But what is the point to have optional virtual line for zone?
+Why just not use either line or zone at all?_

 -- Well zone is essential for estimating speed, so it is needed for sure.
 Why need line then: sometimes it is needed to register vehicles in specific direction only or at specific moment of time (in center of zone, in bottom of zone, after zone and etc.).